payutc/vagrant/README.md

 ## Develop

 The latest code for the server and basic clients will be downloaded on the first boot in the `webroot/` directory.
-You are the responsible for keeping it up to date (have a look at the [git flow](https://github.com/payutc/server/wiki/git-flow) page on the server wiki).
+You are responsible for keeping it up to date (have a look at the [git flow](https://github.com/payutc/server/wiki/git-flow) page on the server wiki).

 The server URL is http://payutc.dev/server/web